ubuntu/ubuntu-desktop-documentation/docs/how-to/create-a-bootable-usb-stick.md

     <!--
     If Ubuntu asks you what to do with it, select {guilabel}`Do nothing`.
     -->

+1. Close all applications that access files or folders on the USB stick, including the file browser.

 1. Search your applications for *Startup Disk Creator*.